zmike/zmike.github.io/_posts/2023-05-10-debugging-primer.md

 * ntv compiler
 * Vulkan driver underneath

-There are many systems at play when zink is running, any malfunctions in any of them may lead to bugs.
+There are many systems at play when zink is running, and malfunctions in any of them may lead to bugs.
 If you encounter a bug, there are a number of steps you can take to try mitigating its effect or diagnosing it.

 Let's dig in.